OutSystems/docs-product/src/setup-maintain/setup/possible-setups/infra-architecture/infra-architecture.md

 functional testing, user acceptance testing (UAT), and production.

 * **LifeTime management console** - manages the infrastructure, environments, applications, IT users, and security.
-A LifeTime deployment has its own environment with its own server, database catalogs, and a central console.
+A LifeTime deployment has a dedicated environment with a dedicated server, database catalogs, and a central console.

 * **Pipelines** - to isolate applications based on common characteristics.